MTN Nigeria tells customers about potential disruptions for business continuity

-ABUJA, June 16 (Reuters) - MTN Nigeria (MTNN.LG) said on Wednesday it notified some enterprise customers about a potential service disruption to enable them put in place business continuity measures.
+ABUJA (Reuters) - MTN Nigeria said on Wednesday it notified some enterprise customers about a potential service disruption to enable them put in place business continuity measures.

 The action was “a routine notification to a small group of businesses affected by a specific challenge in very few specific locations,” MTN said.